 We have several avenues for communication in this course.
 First, there is a general Course Questions Discussion Board where you are encouraged to ask general questions about the course and questions about how to upload assignments.
 There is also a Discussion Board for the Syllabus.
 Private questions should be emailed directly to the instructor or TA, or through e-Learning.
-You can expect a prompt email reply during posted office hours, except during holidays.
+You can expect a prompt reply during office hours, except during holidays.
+Please allow 24 hours for replies not posted during office hours.